Infifty/markdown-spaceAsNewLine-highlight/README.md

 # Note
 - If you're opening a markdown file but doesn't work, make sure the Language Mode in the bottom right corner of the editor is "Markdown".

-- If all the spaces at the end of each line are removed, you can avoid it by setting the following.
+- If all the spaces in each line have removed when you save a document, you can avoid it by the following setting.
 ``` json
 {
     "[markdown]": {